notanumber/django-vagrant/README.md

               +-- requirements.txt
               +-- Vagrantfile

 Once you have the project layout in place, simply issue the `vagrant up` command to have Vagrant provision your server.
-This should take a few minutes, but once it's done, you can access your new server at 'localhost:8080' in your browser!
+This should take a few minutes, but once it's done, you can access your new server at 'localhost' in your browser!
+Alternatively, you can uncomment the `config.vm.network :private_network, ip: "10.0.0.10"` line in Vagrantfile to setup a private network.
+Once you've done this, you can add a line to your /etc/hosts (or your OS equivalent) to map your choice of domain name to the private network.  eg., dev.myproject.com where www.myproject.com is your live site.

 Requirements
 ------------